Skip to Content

 You convert some into planters, of course!
 This gigantic pumpkin planter is the ultimate attraction for doorways and entrances.
 Even if you don’t find a pumpkin as large as this, you’ll definitely find a plastic replica in the market.

 Stuff them with an elegantly assembled floral arrangement.
 You can use daisies, sunflowers, and chrysanthemums for this.
-Next, you can sprinkle a few fallen leaves around it as a final tribute to the season.
+Next, sprinkle a few fallen leaves around it as a final tribute to the season.

 9. Unicorn pumpkin planters